 Research & Development Expenditure Credit (RDEC) is the R&D tax scheme for Large Companies (and some SMEs, see below).
 The Large Company scheme was established in 2002 and has become progressively more generous since then.
 It is the complementary scheme to the SME R&D tax scheme for which small and medium-sized businesses are eligible; these co-exist to target the differing needs of UK companies conducting R&D projects.

 The RDEC R&D tax credit scheme benefit arrives in the form of a reduced corporate tax bill or, in some circumstances, a payable cash credit.
-It is an above the line credit, meaning it is visible as income in the company’s Profit and Loss Statement (P&L).
+It is an above-the-line credit, which is visible as income in the company’s Profit and Loss Statement (P&L).
 This could also have a positive impact on R&D investment decisions.
-It is subject to 19% corporate tax, making the net benefit roughly 11%.
+It is subject to 25% corporate tax, making the net benefit roughly 15%.
 The RDEC scheme, unlike the Large Company scheme it replaced, rewards loss-making companies with a cash benefit.

 How does the RDEC scheme work?